skipperkongen/childrens-space-program/README.md

 ## Extended Project

 In this project you will launch a real weather balloon into near space.
 This is an advanced project, which requires better preparation, more gear and more permissions.

+Kids divide into groups and complete the project.
+The structure mimics the division of responsibilities for a real space launch:

+* Atmosphere group: How to choose perfect time and place for launch?
+* Media group: How to design and video capture the mission?
+* Builder group: How to build the balloon platform?
+* Tracking group: How to safely land and recover balloon?
+* Data group: How to process data from balloon?

+Other group (mostly for adults):

+* Entrepreneur group: How to get permission and perhaps exploit launch like sponsorships?

 ## Tutorials